South Asian Association for Regional Cooperation: Members

 The member states are Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.

 SAARC was founded by seven states in 1985.
 In 2005, Afghanistan began negotiating their accession to SAARC and formally applied for membership in the same year.
 The issue of Afghanistan joining SAARC generated a great deal of debate in each member state, including concerns about the definition of South Asian identity because Afghanistan is considered a Central Asian country, while it is neither accepted as a Middle Eastern country, nor as a Central Asian country, or as part of the Indian subcontinent, other than being only in part of South Asia.

 SAARC member states imposed a stipulation for Afghanistan to hold a general election; the non-partisan elections were held in late 2005.
 Despite initial reluctance and internal debates, Afghanistan joined SAARC as its eighth member state in April 2007.

+Despite the takeover of Afghanistan by the Taliban in 2021, Afghanistan is still a member of SAARC, despite calls for their suspension and none of the other SAARC members recognizing the Taliban government.
+The issue was further exasperated as it was Afghanistan's turn to select a Secretary General for SAARC in 2023.
+All other members decided to skip Afghanistan and award the selection to Bangladesh, with Nepali foreign secretary, Bharat Raj Paudyal, stating that "When the term of the Bangladeshi secretary general ends, if the problems in Afghanistan are resolved, the new secretary general will be from Afghanistan, not from Bhutan."

 Observer countries

 States with observer status include Australia, China, the European Union, Iran, Japan, Mauritius, Myanmar, South Korea, and the United States.

 China's 2007 application for observer status received strong support from Bangladesh, Sri Lanka, Maldives, Nepal, and Pakistan.
 Other South Asian members of SAARC agreed to support China's observer status, but were not as strongly in favor.

 On 2 August 2006, the foreign ministers of SAARC countries agreed in principle to grant observer status to three applicants; the US and South Korea (both made requests in April 2006), as well as the European Union (requested in July 2006).
 On 4 March 2007, Iran requested observer status, followed shortly by Mauritius.